On Generalized Uncertainty Principle: Abstract

 \section{Abstract}

-We study generalized uncertainty principle through the basic concepts of limit and Fourier transformation to analyze the quantum theory of gravity or string theory from the perspective of a complex function.
+We study generalized uncertainty principle through the basic concepts of limit and Fourier transformation and analyze both the quantum theory of gravity and string theory from the perspective of complex function theory.
 Motivated from the noncommutative nature of string theory, we have proposed a UV/IR mixing dependent function $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $.
-We arrived at the string uncertainty principle from the analyticity condition of a newly introduced complex function which depends upon the UV cut-off.
+For a given $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $, we arrived at the string uncertainty principle from the analyticity condition of a complex function, which depends upon UV cut-off of the theory.
 This non trivially modifies the quantum measurements, black hole physics and short distance geometries.
-Present analysis is based on the postulate that the Planck scale is the minimal length scale in nature and is in good agreement with the existance of maximum length scale in the nature.
-Both of these rely only on the analysis of the complex function and do not directly make use of any theory or the specific structure of the Hamiltonian.
-The Regge behaviour of the string spectrum with the quantization of area is also a natural consequence of our new complex function which may contain all the corrections operating in nature and reveal important clues to find the origins of the M-theory. \\
+The present analysis is based on the postulate that the Planck scale is the minimal length scale in nature.
+Furthermore, our consideration is in perfect agreement with the existence of the maximum length scale in nature.
+Both of the above length scales rely only upon the analysis of $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $ and do not directly make use of any specific structure of the theory or Hamiltonian.
+The Regge behavior of the string spectrum and the quantization of the horizon area of a black hole are natural consequences of the function $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $.
+It is hereby anticipated that $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $ contains all possible corrections operating in nature, and thus a promising possibility to reveal important clues towards the geometric origin of $M$-theory. \\